-The short answer is “no.” You can view our list of local retailers which may appeal to anime fans, but they do not meet our criteria for an all-encompassing anime store.
+The short answer is “no.” You can view our directory of local retailers which may appeal to anime fans, but they do not meet our criteria for an all-encompassing anime store.

 The continual frustrating question is “why not?”
 A true anime store needs to meet a few criteria to succeed in Chicago: